metasong/iam-data/documents/Composing Software_276.md

 add3(1)(2, 3); // 6
 add3(1)(2)(3); // 6
 ```
+auto currying could be used to generate t
 > Writing functions without mention of the arguments is called **point-free style**.
 To do it, you'll call a function that returns the new function, rather than declaring the function explicitly.
 That means you won't need the `function` keyword or the arrow syntax (`=>`).

 ```js